 Railroad Crossing Accidents

 The community of Bastrop has had to say goodbye to stalwarts of Lockhart ISD after a fatal bus-train crash in Mississippi.
-Experts researching the case say it could have been prevented.
+Crash-analysis professionals researching the case say it could have been prevented.

-McMinn Law Firm attorney, Jason McMinn was sought out as a legal expert in a recent KEYE News story.
+A McMinn Law Firm attorney, was sought out as source for legal information reference for a recent KEYE News story.
 He spoke with CBS Austin reporter, Courtney Schoenemann on dangers posed by railroad crossings in the Austin community.

-In Biloxi, Mississippi experts say the tour bus from Bastrop may have crashed with the train due to design issues with the intersection.
+In Biloxi, Mississippi, crash-analysis professionals say the tour bus from Bastrop may have crashed with the train due to design issues with the intersection.